rodriguez-facundo/spiky/README.rst

 DESCRIPTION
 ***********

-**Spiky** allows you to sort spikes from single electrodes.
-The clustering is performed with Gaussian Mixture Model (GMM) and vanilla Expectation-Maximization (EM) algorithm.
-To penalize complexity we use Bayesian Information Criterion (BIC).
+**Spiky** will allow you to sort spikes from single electrodes.
+The clustering is performed by a Gaussian Mixture Model (GMM) and vanilla Expectation-Maximization (EM) algorithm.
+To penalize complexity we are using Bayesian Information Criterion (BIC).

-**Spiky** allows you to run a confusion test to evaluate how prone to misclassification the clusters are.
-And also provides a cuantitative meassure of how far each cluster is from the rest.
-This two tools allow us to get a better intuition about the validity of the results.
+**Spiky** is able to run confusion tests to evaluate how prone to misclassification the clusters are.
+And also provides a cuantitative meassure of how far each cluster is from the rest (in terms of mahalanobis distance).

-Please check our "Turorial section" to get an intuition of what **Spiky** is capable of.
-And don't forget to keep an eye on the "Description Section" in order to understand how **Spiky** works.
+Please check our "Turorial section" to get an intuition of how to run **Spiky**.
+And don't forget to keep an eye on the "Description Section" to understand how **Spiky** works.

 INSTALATION
 ***********

-**Spiky** is available through pypi so if you are runing python in your computer, go ahead and type in the terminal:
+**Spiky** is available through pypi so if you are runing python in your computer, go ahead and type in terminal:

 - pip install Spiky

-If you need python, we strongly recommend you to install **"conda"** first.
+If you need python, we strongly recommend you to install **"conda"**.
 (What is conda?: conda is a package and enviroment manager.
 It will keep things tight and clean).

-"Conda" instalation:
+**"Conda" instalation:**

   For **Windows** users: